marklogic-community/pipes/docker/README.md

 ##### Start MarkLogic

-Then, start a new instance of  MarkLogic in a container:
+Then, from the directory that contains your docker-compose file, start a new instance of  MarkLogic in a container:

 ``docker-compose up marklogic.dhf.local``

 After a few minutes MarkLogic will have been installed and initiated.

+##### Install the DHF to MarkLogic
+Now, still in your local machine, but in your pipes project, run:

+``./gradew mlDeploy``

 ##### Start Pipes

-Finally, start Pipes:
+Finally, back in the directory that contains your docker-compose file, start Pipes:

 ``docker-compose  -f pipes.yml up``